-The County continues to be grateful for all the support these stewardship programs offer year after year.
+The County remains grateful for all the support these stewardship programs offer year after year.
 Their value is immeasurable.
 The hard work and dedication given by these volunteer community members goes a long way in protecting and improving water quality.
 Many of the natural resources County staff and County citizens value in the Pacific Northwest depend on the habitat naturally found within our streams, rivers, lakes, and bays.

-Section 4 Public Involvement and Participation (S5.C.3)
+Public Involvement and Participation (\$5.C.3)

-This section of the SWMP Plan provides a description of Permit requirements related to overall SWMP administration, including descriptions of the County's current and 2024 planned compliance activities for the current Permit.
-A new Permit is due to be issued on August 1, 2024 and new compliance activities will be addressed for Pubic Involvement and Participation at that time.
+This section of the SWMP Plan provides a description of Permit requirements related to Public Involvement and Participation, including descriptions of the County's current and planned compliance activities for 2025 under the Permit.
+The County's activities after August 1, 2024 were adjusted to address and be in compliance with the new 2024 permit requirements for Public Involvement and Participation.